South Korea’s beloved ‘grandfather’ Lee Soon-jae dies at 91 after lifetime on stage and screen

 He continued acting into his 80s, remaining active until late 2024 and becoming the oldest recipient to win the top prize at the KBS Drama Awards that year.

-He returned frequently to the theater stage, delivering lauded performances in Salut d’Amour (2016), The Student and Mister Henri (2017), and Shakespeare’s King Lear (2021, 2023).
+He returned frequently to the theatre stage, delivering lauded performances in Salut d’Amour (2016), The Student And Mister Henri (2017) and Shakespeare’s King Lear (2021 and 2023).

 “Opportunities come if you keep preparing,” he said tearfully as he accepted the honour.
 “Living this long, such a day eventually arrives.
-I want to say to the viewers watching that I have depended on you, learned from you and received so much from you all my life.”
+I want to say to the viewers watching that I have depended on you, learnt from you and received so much from you all my life.”

-The veteran actor, a mentor to generations and a living archive of modern Korean performance often spoke of acting as “a source of vitality”.
+The veteran actor, a mentor to generations and a living archive of modern Korean performance, often spoke of acting as a source of vitality.

 Lee is survived by his wife and two children.
 KBS will set up a public memorial altar at its headquarters for mourners to pay their respects.
 THE KOREA HERALD/ASIA NEWS NETWORK